 Snakes are reptiles.
 They are not mammals.
 Mammals have hair or fur, while snakes are covered with overlapping scales.
-Most mammals are warm-blooded, which means their bodies regulate their own heat.
+Mammals are warm-blooded, which means their bodies regulate their own heat.
 Snakes are cold-blooded, which means the heat of their bodies is regulated by their environment.
 But the thing that really separates mammals from snakes is that mammals have mammary glands used to nurse their young while snakes do not nurse their young and lack this anatomical feature.

-Like mammals, some reptiles experience live birth, having incubated and hatched their eggs internally, and protect their babies for a short while.
+Like mammals, some reptiles experience live birth, having incubated and hatched their eggs internally, and protecting their babies for a short while.
 The king cobra mother is the only snake known to build a nest.
 Still, no snake nurses its young.
-Many mammal babies are also born underdeveloped and helpless, while baby snakes are ready to care for themselves the moment they enter the world Some snakes, like baby king cobras, are as or more venomous than their parents.
+Many mammal babies are also born underdeveloped and helpless, while baby snakes are ready to care for themselves the moment they enter the world.
+Some snakes, like baby king cobras, are as or more venomous than their parents.

 Venom is another thing that separates snakes from mammals, though there are some exceptions.
 While most of these reptiles do not have venom, there are many that do.
 Some have venom potent enough to kill a human.
 However, venomous mammals do exist, including the solenodon and the northern short-tailed shrew.
 The male platypus, a supremely fascinating mammal in several ways, contains venom in spurs on the backs of the feet.
 The slow loris of Southeast Asia is believed to be the only venomous primate.